Solicitors specialising in buying a property at auction

 - Decide on the maximum price you are prepared to pay and do not deviate or be tempted to up your price because other bidder

-- Before you even consider bidding on a property you should familiarise yourself with the auction process and also attend an auction if possible.
+- Before you even consider bidding on a property make sure that you understand the auction process – and also attend an auction if possible.

 2. View the property yourself